 5 Most Exciting Wearable Tech Devices and Apps

 The mobile technological world is more exciting than ever, with companies inventing mobile, internet-connected devices that are improving lives in a myriad of ways.
 One realm that has taken off is the wearable smart device world.
-There are countless wearable mobile devices today that are paired with mobile apps that make life easier, more comfortable and more fun.
+There are countless wearable mobile devices today that are paired with mobile apps that make life easier, more comfortable, and more fun.

 Myontec Mbody Connected Shorts

 For runners who always thought they’d have to wear a heart rate monitor on their wrist, something exciting has arrived.
 Myontec, a wearable tech company, has created smart wearable technology in the form of shorts, which can track electrical signals from your leg muscles as you move.
 The Myontec shorts can also track heart rate and cadence and, via an app connecting mobile and the wearable device, provide insight into how each muscle is performing on each leg.
-Athletes can use the smart shorts as a piece of wearable technology in 2019 to analyse and then improve performance.
+Athletes can use smart shorts as a piece of wearable technology in 2019 to analyze and then improve performance.

 Ringly Smart Ring

 This year, Ringly, a top wearable technology company specializing in smart jewelry, has made its smart ring available, and it’s quickly becoming one of the best pieces of wearable tech devices in 2019.
 The ring, which is stylish and looks like a regular piece of jewelry, tracks activity and records it via an app.
 The wearable smart device counts steps, measures distance moved, and tells how many calories a person has burned.
 The ring also alerts people to when they are getting a phone call or message, and it is a water-resistant piece of smart wearable technology so it can be worn all day.